-Open educational resources (OER) are free and openly licensed educational materials that can be used for teaching, learning, research, and other purposes - without cost or access barriers.
+Open educational resources (OER) are openly licensed educational materials that can be used for teaching, learning, research, and other purposes - without cost or access barriers.

 Why use OER?

-Did you know that the cost of textbooks has risen 73% since 2006?
-That is 4 times the rise of inflation.
-Textbooks are becoming more and more expensive and making it difficult for students to be able to pay for school.
+The cost of textbooks has risen 73% since 2006, four times the rise of inflation.
+Textbooks are becoming more and more expensive, making it difficult for students to be able to pay for school.
 When implemented in the classroom in place of traditional textbooks, OER can save students hundreds of dollars each semester!
 This report by Student Public Interest Research Groups discusses the rapid rise of textbook prices and its effects on students across the country.

-- In a study conducted by Utah State University they found that 74% of USU students pay for textbooks with their own money with the average cost per semester for all textbooks that semester ranging from $200- $600.
+- In a study conducted by Utah State University, 74% of USU students said they pay for textbooks with their own money, with the average cost per semester for all textbooks that semester ranging from $200-$600.

-- 85% of USU students reported that they have delayed purchasing a textbook for a class and 58% of of those said their grade was negatively impacted by delaying purchasing the textbook.
+- 85% of USU students reported that they have delayed purchasing a textbook for a class.
+Of those that delayed purchasing textbooks, 58% said their grade was negatively impacted due to the delay.

 What Can You Do?

-Take a class that uses OER (A list of classes using OER is provided on the OER@USU tab).
+Take a class that uses OER.
+A list of classes currently using OER can be found on the OER@USU page.

 Join or form a student body organization to advocate for textbook affordability solutions.

 Ask professors if they know about or would be willing to use Open Educational Resources.

-Provide Suggestions if you have an idea about how to increase OER use at USU contact us with your suggestions.
+Provide suggestions.
+If you have an idea about how to increase OER use at USU, let us know!